ohiock/5-day-weather/readme.md

 The major testing that I wanted to execute was around the API and logic that touched that data.
 Outside of that, I put in some snapshots of the components that I created.

+#### Browser Testing
+I developed this primarily in Chrome, but I did check through FireFox, IE 10, and Edge.
+There are some slight differences there, and a few things that I would have liked to clean up better with more time, but didn't consider them show stoppers.

 ## Tradeoffs
 I don't think that there were many tradeoffs that I had to consider.
 I suppose that once I went down the create-react-app path, it limited me in some regards.